MEJamnezhad/erob_pkg/README.md

+# Disable GUI
-# The following command will disable GUI on boot hence upon the reboot the system will boot into multi user target:
+## The following command will disable GUI on boot hence upon the reboot the system will boot into multi user target:
   - `$ sudo systemctl set-default multi-user`

 ## Reboot or log out from a current session to exit GUI: